JanneMattila/www/docs/_posts/2024/10/2024-10-21-azure-firewall-and-availability-zones.markdown

 After the successful deployment, you have to, _obviously_, validate that everything is working as expected and that you have not missed anything.
+But this gives you a good starting point for managing your Azure Firewall deployment with Infrastructure as Code.

 ## Conclusion